Ministry of Health confirms 8th case of monkeypox in the country

-The Ministry of Health was notified about the eighth case recorded in Brazil of the monkeypox virus, known as monkeypox.
-The patient is a 25-year-old man, resident of Maricá, in the metropolitan region of Rio de Janeiro.
+The Ministry of Health was notified of the eighth case registered in Brazil of the virus monkeypox, known as smallpox of the monkeys The patient is a 25-year-old man, resident of Maricá, in the metropolitan region of Rio de Janeiro.
 He did not travel abroad, but he had contact with foreigners.

 The case was confirmed by the Enterovirus Laboratory of the Oswaldo Cruz Institute, in Rio, which used the Viral Isolation method to make the diagnosis.

-“All containment and control measures were taken immediately after the communication that it was a suspected case of monkeypox, with the isolation of the patient and tracing of his contacts”, informed the Ministry of Health, which notified the World Health Organization.
-(WHO) on the case.
+“All containment and control measures were taken immediately after the communication that it was a suspected case of monkeypoxwith the isolation of the patient and tracing of their contacts”, informed the Ministry of Health, which notified the World Health Organization (WHO) about the case.

-Two eight confirmed cases in the country so far, four were in São Paulo, two in the Campinas region, one in Vinhedo and another in Indaiatuba.
-Others two cases were registered in Rio Grande do Sul and two in Rio de Janeiro.
+Two eight confirmed cases in the country so far, four were in São Paulo, two in Rio Grande do Sul and two in Rio de Janeiro.
 There are still six cases under investigation.

 The seventh case was confirmed on Friday (17), in Rio de Grande do Sul.
 The five people who had contact with the man diagnosed with monkeypox in Rio de Janeiro had not shown symptoms until Saturday.

-On Saturday (18), the WHO reported that would no longer treat cases in a differentiated way in countries where the disease is considered endemicthat is, with circulation throughout the year, and the other countries.
+On Saturday (18), the WHO informed that it would no longer treat cases in a differentiated way in countries where the disease is considered endemic, that is, with circulation throughout the year, and in other countries.

 Monkeypox was considered endemic in Central and West African countries, but in recent months there have been reports of the disease in several other non-endemic countries, especially in Europe, which already accounts for 84% of reported cases, according to the WHO.